-The Monroe County Emergency Operations Center (EOC) will be activated by MCEM and will provide space and equipment to a limited number of media representatives and serve as the focal point for news and information releases during a major emergency.
+The Media Room will be activated along with the County Emergency Operations Center (EOC) by MCEM and will provide space and equipment to a limited number of media representatives and serve as the focal point for news and information releases during a major emergency.
 From this location, public information staff (including technical experts from the facility, state and county) will provide news releases.
 Spokespersons from each organization will conduct periodic press conferences as conditions warrant.